-- Research consultations are for current Columbia University affiliates and for research purposes only.
+- Research consultations are for current Columbia University affiliates and for original research purposes only.
 Users must have a valid UNI for service and sign in to the log-in kiosk before meeting with a consultant.

 - Walk-in consultations during Open Labs are expected to last no more than 15 minutes.
 If more time is needed, a one-hour one-on-one consultation can be arranged with the consultant.
 One consultation per week is the expected norm.

-- We cannot provide assistance with projects that are commercial in nature, involve classified information or non-disclosure agreements, or are related to or likely to be involved in litigation, etc.
+- We also cannot provide assistance with projects that are commercial in nature, involve classified information or non-disclosure agreements, or are related to or likely to be involved in litigation, etc.

 Collaborating with RDS

 RDS staff collaborate with scholars and researchers on projects which are of mutual interest and of significance.
 We are happy to set up a consultation to investigate the possibility of collaborating.

 Examples of collaborations include: